IAbda/FORESEE_ETHZ/README.md

 - https://docs.docker.com/engine/reference/builder/
 - https://dbader.org/blog/how-to-make-command-line-commands-with-python

-# HOW TO PUSH A DOCKER IMAGE TO DOCKERHUB
+# DOCKERHUB: HOW TO PUSH A DOCKER IMAGE TO DOCKERHUB?
 - docker images (to see the dockerimage-id)
 - docker tag <dockerimage-id> <dockerhub-user-id>/foresee-rf-app
 - docker login (successful)